aws-powertools/powertools-lambda-python/docs/quickstart.md

 We could group similar routes and intents, separate read and write operations resulting in fewer functions.
 It doesn't address the boilerplate routing code, but maybe it will be easier to add additional URLs.

-!!!
-Info "Info: You might be already asking yourself about mono vs micro-functions"
+???+ info "Info: You might be already asking yourself about mono vs micro-functions"
     If you want a more detailed explanation of these two approaches, head over to the [trade-offs on each approach](../core/event_handler/api_gateway/#considerations){target="_blank"} later.

 A first attempt at the routing logic might look similar to the following code snippet.